The earliest you can get the basic State Pension is when you reach State Pension age.

 You’re not working

-Before April 2010 - you got credits under Home Responsibilities Protection if any of the following applied:
+Before April 2010 you may have got National Insurance credits under Home Responsibilities Protection.

 Married or in a civil partnership